DoTheEvo/selfhosted-apps-docker/nextcloud/readme.md

               └── 🗋 nextcloud-backup-script.sh
   ```

-## docker-compose
+# docker-compose

 Official examples [here](https://github.com/nextcloud/docker/tree/master/.examples/docker-compose)

 Four containers are spin up
   - `nextcloud` - nextcloud app with apache web server with php as a module
-  - `nextcloud-db` - mariadb database where files and users meta data are stored
+  - `nextcloud-db` - mariadb database where files-metadata and users-metadata are stored
-  - `nextcloud-redis` - in memory file cashing and more reliable tranactional file locking
+  - `nextcloud-redis` - in memory file caching and more reliable transactional file locking
-  - `nextcloud-cron` - for being able to run maintnance cronjobs
+  - `nextcloud-cron` - for being able to run maintenance cronjobs

   `docker-compose.yml`